Why is this step is the most important step?

 1. Algorithms: a problem-solving strategy that--if all the steps are followed--is guaranteed to eventually lead to a solution.

 1. They involve many steps (and doing many steps takes time and uses up the limited space in short-term memory)

 2. They only fit problems where there is one right answer.
 Thus, there are algorithms for solving some math problems and playing certain simple games like tic-tac-toe, but not for problems with human relationships.

 2. Heuristics: a general rule that guides problem-solving, but does not guarantee a perfect solution.
+You can think of heuristics as mental shortcuts, hunches, or as educated guesses.
 (Click here for a weather-related heuristic.)
 Examples of useful heuristics:

 - Google it

 - Ask "How have I solved similar problems?"